All Collections

 Ever wanted to filter out existing customers from Segments so you can focus on net new company identifications?

-Or have you considered tracking the behaviour of your existing prospects and key accounts?
+Or have you considered tracking the behaviour of your existing prospects and lost deals?

 Well now you can with Lists πŸ₯³